VO Studio Acoustics: Seeking Sibilance Solutions

 Specialty Sibilance Tools: DeEssers

 There are a variety of third-party tools built to provide help in solving sibilance issues in the studio.
-I often set up clients with the Waves Sibilance tool, mostly because it has one of the more refined user interfaces.
+I often set up clients with the Waves Sibilance tool (shown at the top of this resource), mostly because it has one of the more refined user interfaces.
 It also visually shows you what it’s removing in the waveform, which lets you see what the settings do in real time.
 Many of the DeEssing tools are unnecessarily cryptic, and it’s sometimes hard to tell exactly what you are adjusting.

-If you have Izotope RX, the DeEsser is quite good but the controls are a bit less intuitive, so it can take a bit of tweaking to maximize the performance.
-I’m surprised that they haven’t updated the tool with the interface from Nectar.
+If you have Izotope RX, the De-ess (shown below) is quite good but the controls are a bit less intuitive, so it can take a bit of tweaking to maximize the performance.
+I’m surprised that they haven’t updated the tool with one of the more refined UI’s which they have used in some of their other productions, but it still has an unnecessarily cryptic interface even with the new RX 12 version that came out in 2026.

 DeEssers are essentially very narrow band Compressors.
 As with any dynamics processor, things can go bad fast.
 When you get the settings wrong, you notice it immediately.
 The result is that your “S’s” turn into “TH’s” – the dreaded “Thylvethter Thyndrome” (in honor of Mel Blanc’s Sylvester the Cat character).
 Any time you hear that happen, back off your settings until it goes away.